How We Overcame H-1B Challenges for a NICU Nurse in the U.S.

 Issue

 When USCIS issued a Request for Evidence (RFE), they questioned whether Priya’s role met the specialty occupation criteria.
 With hospitals widely accepting associate degrees, we needed to prove that her position required more advanced qualifications.
 There is an ongoing shortage of NICU nurses in the U.S., and that was a major supporting point in the RFE response.
-Even though more people were becoming nurses, many were not qualified to entered the NICU unit.
+Even though more people were becoming nurses, many were not qualified to enter the NICU unit.
 We responded decisively, showcasing how Priya’s duties demanded a depth of knowledge and technical ability that only a nurse in her position could provide.

 Verdict